DataDog/chaos-controller/docs/development.md

 See the chaos pods (with names like `chaos-network-delay-llczv`, `chaos-network-drop-qlqnw`):
 * ```kubectl -n chaos-engineering get pods```

-Check the logs of the pod:
+Check the logs of the resource:
 * ```kubectl -n chaos-engineering logs <pod name>```

-Check the logs of the pod:
+Get a detailed overview of the resource (finaliers, major events, allocated IP address, containers, etc):
 * ```kubectl -n chaos-engineering describe pod <pod name>```

 More complex troubleshooting on the [faq.md](docs/faq.md) page.